HIST 1313 U.S. to 1876: 3 semester hours.

-This course will present a detailed examination of American history.
-Students will have to deal with the myriad issues which flow from questions of nationality, ethnicity, race, class, and gender in the midst of an industrializing nation with innumerable bourgeoning political, economic, social, and cultural institutions.
+This course presents a detailed examination of American history.
+Students will analyze the myriad issues which flow from questions of nationality, ethnicity, race, class, and gender in the midst of an industrializing nation with innumerable bourgeoning political, economic, social, and cultural institutions.

 HIST 3323 Contemporary United States: 3 semester hours.

 Analysis of the emergence of the United States as a modern nation and examination of the changing United States' social, political, economic, cultural and diplomatic scene with emphasis on the progressive trends, 1900 - Present.